dansand/Python/part2/numpy.md

    8.99000000e+00   8.16600000e+00]
    ```

  What's happened here?
 Fistly, why all that scienctific notation?
+When our array contains both large and small values, numpy defaults to printing this way.
+If you use scientific notation the numbers can be shown in a compact form, but it's hard to tell at a glance which numbers are large and which are small.

  Without changing the values or the array, we can configure the print options to make the values a little friendlier (but you would rarely bother doing this):

 ```python
 np.set_printoptions(precision=2)